Home Ingredient Encyclopedia

 Does it help with acne?

-It helps calm inflammatory breakouts.
-Its soothing action and the bacteria-curbing effect of asiatic acid work together to settle blemishes and lighten the marks they leave behind.
+It helps calm skin that has flared up from breakouts.
+Its soothing action settles reactive skin and helps lighten the marks blemishes leave behind.

 Can I use it after a laser treatment?